 We process the aforementioned personal data in compliance with the provisions of GDPR and the applicable local legislation as amended from time to time.

-- For compliance with a legal obligation.
-As an academic institution, we are subject to various legal obligations.
+- Legal Compliance: As an academic institution, we are subject to various legal obligations

 On the basis of your consent

 In certain circumstances (e.g. marketing), we rely on your explicit consent as the legal basis for processing your personal information.
 When we request your consent, we will present you with clear and specific information about the data processing activity and its purpose, allowing you to make an informed decision.

 You have the right to withdraw your consent at any time.
 If you choose to withdraw your consent, it will not affect the lawfulness of the processing that occurred before the withdrawal.

 Please note that we will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.